“My family spoke Irish and only Irish at home and in the community. I am blessed to have come from a long line of native

 “I am a reflection of my ancestors and values.
 I keep them close and continue to learn, to pass on those values to future generations.
 My name is all I truly have.
 Let it be a legacy of honour. “– Old Viking Saying

 My ancestors hold an important place in my life.
 They shared insight and wisdom about life and death and everything in between.
-These traditional values were given to me through my ancestors.
+These traditional values were handed down to me by my ancestors.

 Through reverence for them I recognize my origins and ensure their traditions and language for future generations.
 I would love to help you communicate confidently and authentically.